 In the same May 16 statement, Goya Foods also specifically mentioned the El Diario story, saying that the report presented an “alleged letter sent to parade organizers from a representative in our company” that called for the elimination of sponsorship.
 Goya Foods called the letter and the allegations in that letter “false and contentious.”

-El Diario acknowledged Goya’s new statement in a May 16 article but it never acknowledged its reporting error in a May 16 story.
+El Diario acknowledged Goya’s new statement in a May 16 article.

 UPDATE, May 17, 6:53pmET: HuffPost Latino Voices spoke with Goya Foods and reported the following: